 Your PC has one 25-pin parallel port.
 The parallel port is most often used to communicate with a parallel printer, but it can also be used with other parallel devices.
+To minimize electromagnetic interference (EMI), use braid-shielded cables with metal ends when connecting a device to this port.

 The parallel port can operate in several different modes.
 The default mode for your computer is SPP (standard parallel port).
 However, your computer also supports the ECP/EPP (extended capabilities port/enhanced parallel port) mode.
 ECP/EPP has two advantages over SPP.
 When your computer is in ECP/EPP mode, you can print documents faster than when the computer is in SPP mode, and you can attach devices other than printers, such as communication and storage devices, to the parallel port.
-You can set modes of operation for the parallel port using the Configuration/Setup Utility program.
+You can set modes of operation for the parallel port using the Configuration/Setup Utility Program.